barrycarter/bcapps/README-projects.txt

 TODO: compute when summer/etc really begin by looking at the highest running average of temperature over 3 months-- varies per region and could make a good map

+TODO: explore how Leaflet reprojects maps by reprojecting a simple "flat" graph in various ways (GOOD BEGINNER PROJECT)

+TODO: use function to imagemagick's perspective to tweak map corners using projection and see how close we get to real projection